Studies have shown that video ads are the most effective medium of advertising when compared to other forms. Check out these stats:

 If you want to run video ads, it is important for you to understand the basics.

-It is palpable that video is an effective advertising medium.
+It is palpable that video is an effective mobile advertising medium.
 For the past few years, video consumption is ascending quickly.
 Also, many advertisers and marketers have joined the bandwagon, with more expecting to adopt video marketing soon.

 And on top of normal video ads, it’s reported that interactive video ads drive more brand awareness & engagement.